The ambulatory curriculum at UCSD continues to grow. Available rotations include:

-Residents in the Categorical, Physician-Scientist Training Program (PSTP) and Medicine/Pediatrics training tracks have a continuity clinic that spans the duration of their training and occurs, on average, one afternoon per week, with more clinics in the second and third years.
-Residents are assigned to one of approximately nine primary care
+Residents in the Categorical, Physician-Scientist Training Program (PSTP) and Medicine/Pediatrics training tracks have a continuity clinic that spans the duration of their training and occurs, on average, one full day two week, with more clinics in the second and third years.
+Residents are assigned to one site for the duration of their training.
+The resident is the primary doctor for his or her own patient panel!

 Residents work with